andrianmarinov/slackware/MLED-14.0-32bit/README.txt

 Install the MLED package collection
 -----------------------------------

-The easiest - and recommended - way to install the MLED package collection is to use the provided 'install-MLED.sh' script in the 'tools/' directory:
+Simply use the provided 'install-MLED.sh' script in the 'tools/' directory:

   # cd tools/
   # ./install-MLED.sh

-This script simply parses the 'build_order' file in the parent directory and takes care of downloading and installing all listed packages using 'slackpkg'.
+This script parses the 'packages-MLED' file in the 'pkglists' directory and takes care of downloading and installing all listed packages using 'slackpkg'.

-There are roughly 500 megabytes of packages to download.
+  /!\ From time to time, there's some new stuff added to MLED.
+If you want to integrate the Full Monty of new packages, it's as simple as re-running the 'install-MLED.sh' script.
+It will automagically take care of everything.

 Set locales